 Ocean Life Could be Dead by 2048

-Now combine this the situation where the Fishes are being destroyed from the oceans through hunting for food and we have a terrible disaster facing us.
+Now combine this with the situation where the fishes are being destroyed from the oceans through hunting for food and we have a terrible disaster facing us.

 Unless humans act now, seafood may disappear by 2048, concludes the lead author of a new study that paints a grim picture for ocean and human health.